hampter-o7/match_three_solver/README.md

 ### Interface Features

 - The two sliders adjust the width and height of the puzzle.
+You can also adjust the size by hovering sliders and using scroll wheel.
 - The grid in the middle represents the puzzle to be solved.
 - The first two "colors" at the bottom of the GUI are:
   - **Black**: for immovable blocks